manateelazycat/hammerspoon-config/README.md

 # What is this?
 This is my configuration file for Hammerspoon window manager.

-You can copy this file to ~/.hammerspoon directory and click reload-config of menu to load it.
+You can put repository files under ~/.hammerspoon directory and click "reload-config" menu item to reload hammerspoon.

 ## Usage